-A friend regularly breaks his fast with porridge—from a Spartan wooden bowl, no less.
-He says, if anyone tells you that breakfast is the most important meal of the day, then watch out!
-He’s probably selling cereal.
+I once met a monk who regularly breaks his fast with porridge—from a Spartan wooden bowl, no less.
+He remarked, with rare insight, “If anyone tells you that breakfast is the most important meal of the day, then watch out.
+He’s probably selling cereal.”

-A little investigation revealed that he had reason.
-The hype around breakfast actually did spring from a marketing campaign for a breakfast cereal!
+A little investigation revealed that he was spot on.
+The hype around breakfast actually did spring from a marketing campaign for a breakfast cereal.

 Studies show those who skip breakfast are exhausted by noon and perform terribly on memory tests.
 Those who eat breakfast on the other hand, have better overall nutrient consumption and cognitive function.

 Our nutritionist at Pristine agrees, “It doesn’t have to be a big breakfast,” says she, “but do eat something within a few hours of waking up.”

 Research supports her point of view, corroborating that protein early in the day helps ward off midday snack cravings.

 What then is the best thing to eat for breakfast?

 I went back to our nutritionist, “A combination of protein, whole grain and fruit,” was her response.
 “Mornings are great for a heart-healthy diet.
 Fibre from whole grains like millet help lower blood pressure and cholesterol, and fuels us with the energy needed to kick-start the day.”

 Sure enough, this study found that those who ate porridge and milk in the morning digested, burned and metabolized carbohydrates better than those who skipped breakfast.